Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: EXPERIMENTS AND FINDINGS

 \section{EXPERIMENTS AND FINDINGS}

-In this section, we provide the first thorough and comprehensive evaluation of all the OE algorithms presented in Section ~\ref{sec:ordinal_approaches}.
-To perform this evaluation, we implemented 10 different algorithms (including OENN) with both CPU and GPU support.\footnote{\url{https://rb.gy/kuofed}} We conducted around 500 experiments using 15 different datasets and evaluated them using 5 different evaluation criteria.
+In this section, we provide the first thorough and comprehensive evaluation of all the OE algorithms presented in Section~\ref{sec:ordinal_approaches}.
+To perform this evaluation, we implemented 10 different algorithms (including OENN) with both CPU and GPU support.\footnote{Private, anonymous link to the code:\url{ https://rb.gy/kuofed}.
+Code will be made public on github after publication.} We conducted around 500 experiments using 15 different datasets and evaluated them using 5 different evaluation criteria.